Today's Best Tech Deals

 Picked by Techconnect's Editors

 Keeper has always emphasized security, more than some other password managers.
 But in the past that sometimes came at the expense of things that consumers prize like ease-of-use and eye-catching aesthetics.
 Thankfully, the password manager has made some smart updates since the last time I reviewed it, including modernizing its interface, while strengthening its already impressive security features.
+Its pricing has also dropped to $34.99 for the Personal Plan and $74.99 for the Family Plan.

 Note: This review is part of our best password managers roundup.
 Go there for details about competing products and how we tested them.